kswirydo/CEED-Ax/README.md

 To run the code in the repo:

+## BP1.0
 cd BP10

 make

 ./BP10 512 10

-[to simulate mesh with 512 elements and polynomial degree 10]
+[to simulate mass-matrix-vector multiplication on a mesh with 512 elements and polynomial degree 10 using 12^3 quadrature nodes]

+## BP3.0
 cd BP30

 make

 ./BP30 512 10

-[to simulate mesh with 512 elements and polynomial degree 10]
+[to simulate stiffness-matrix-vector multiplication on a mesh with 512 elements and polynomial degree 10 using 12^3 quadrature nodes]

+## BP3.5

 cd BP35

 make

 ./BP35 512 10

-[to simulate mesh with 512 elements and polynomial degree 10]
+[to simulate stiffness-matrix-vector multiplication on a mesh with 512 elements and polynomial degree 10 using 11^3 quadrature nodes]